 Remember to handle with care.
 Otherwise, you might have to fill two roles instead of one.

 The key to uncovering motivations of your internal candidates is to treat this similar to a retention interview.
 You’ll want to learn about why they want the new role?
 Are they unfulfilled currently?
 Do they want more responsibility?
 Is this to further their career path?
-Use these questions to find out what your internal candidates truly want from a new role in your company.

 - Why are you interested in this new role within our company?